4wayhandshake/4wayhandshake.github.io/openadmin/OpenAdmin walkthrough.md

 ### Upgrading the Shell

 I originally learned this procedure [from this blog post](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/).
 It goes into much more depth, but I find that the following is usually sufficient.
 In only a few rare cases have I had to do more than this.
-This also assumes python is available on the target machine.

  Starting with the "dumb" shell, change from ``sh`` to ``bash``:

 ```bash
 SHELL=/bin/bash script -q /dev/null